United States Regiments & Batteries > Massachusetts

 July Tendered services to the government for 100 days

-July 28 Left State for Baltimore, Md.
+July 28 Left Massachusetts for Baltimore, Maryland.

-July – November Attached to 8th Army Corps, Middle Department.
+July – November Attached to 8th Corps, Middle Department.
 Camp at Mankin’s Woods and garrison duty at Forts McHenry, Marshall, Carroll and other points in and about the Defences of Baltimore

 November 6 Ordered home